fantastic-demos/copilot-dotcom-chat-lab/README.md

 - The key components of the CSI Plugin.
 - How these components interact with each other.
 - The flow of data in the storage management process.

+### Conclusion
+- Highlight and copy your entire conversation
+- Within the challenge lab repo you created, create a conversation.md file and commit this text to the file (be sure to paste markdown styles as markdown).